 It’s a small town with a population of just over 2,500 so it is difficult to imagine that it is a favourite destination for tourists.
 Much of that is due to major attractions like the Enchanted Forest, a sound and light show that takes place in October each year, and running alongside that is the Pitlochry Autumn Festival, with around 20,000 visitors.

-What’s remarkable about these events is that the town will only just be recovering from the Pitlochry Highland Games, which is usually held in September, so a lot of credit is due to the residents and organisers.
+What’s remarkable about these events is that the town will only just be recovering from the Pitlochry Highland Games, which is usually held in September, so a lot of credit is due to the residents and organisers for the work they do.
+Close by, in Blair Atholl is Blair Castle, that attracts a lot of visitors.
+Queen Victoria stayed here in 1842.

-Nearby in Blair Atholl is Blair Castle, that attracts a lot of visitors.
-Queen Victoria stayed here in 1842, and She was full of praise for the area, so that is possibly the reason why Pitlochry has retained its Victorian character.
-The Castle dates back to the 13th century.
+She was full of praise for the area, so that is possibly the main reason why Pitlochry has retained its Victorian character.
+This impressive Castle dates back to the 13th century.

-With around 30 rooms open to the public, displaying some fine paintings, furniture, and armour, it is one of the most visited castles in Scotland, but many come just to see the piper who plays there every day.
-Blair Castle Caravan Park is in the Castle grounds, set in 30 acres of beautiful parkland and countryside, which is ideal for woodland walks.
+With around 30 rooms open to the public, displaying some fine paintings, furniture, and armour, it is one of the most popular castles in Scotland, but many people come to see the piper who plays here every day.
+Blair Castle Caravan Park, in the grounds, is set in 30 acres of beautiful parkland and countryside, which is ideal for woodland walks.

 Other attractions in the town of Pitlochry include the Pitlochry Festival Theatre, with the biggest ensemble in Scotland.
 They say if you stay six days, you can see six plays.